- Home

 How to Become a Nutritionist or Dietitian

-As a clinical nutritionist, you may not be required to hold a formal degree in a related field to legally practice in most states.
-However, if you aim to get hired by a hospital or other facility, there's a good chance most employers would still prefer applicants with a minimum of a bachelor's degree in nutrition or a similar field.
+As a clinical nutritionist, you may not be required to hold a formal degree to legally practice in most states.
+However, hospitals and healthcare facilities typically prefer applicants with at least a bachelor's degree in nutrition or a related field.

 Interested in Studying Nutrition and Health?